hormone03/GD-VAE/README.md

 ### Usage:
 ##
 ## Running the textScripts:
-Create a virtual environment, install the requirements.txt in the textScripts directory and run:

-python GDVAE.py 2
+Set up a virtual environment, install the packages listed in the `requirements.txt` file located in the "Scripts" directory, and execute the step below: python GDVAE.py 2
 ## Running the imageScripts:
 python GDVAE.py